Kansas woman dies after ejected in rollover crash - NewsBreak

 KANSAS CITY – A Kansas City woman has pleaded guilty in federal court to fraudulently receiving a $10,000 Economic Injury Disaster Loan, a program that was part of the Coronavirus Aid, Relief and Economic Security (CARES) Act, according to the United State's Attorney.
 Nicole R. Cortez, 41, waived her...

+Missouri state Sen. Tony Luetkemeyer of Parkville has been elected Majority Caucus chair, a leadership position in which he will help shape the Republican agenda for the upcoming legislative session.
+Luetkemeyer served the past two session as Majority Whip.
+“Which basically means keeping people inside the building whenever we’re having...

+Kelce scores three times, Chiefs take firm control of AFC West with win over Chargers

-INGLEWOOD, Calif. — Patrick Mahomes connected with Travis Kelce for their third touchdown of the game with 31 seconds remaining, and the Kansas City Chiefs rallied past the Los Angeles Chargers 30-27 on Sunday night to stay atop the AFC.
-Mahomes hit Kelce on a short crossing route that...
+LOS ANGELES (AP) - Patrick Mahomes and Travis Kelce ended up putting on a performance that made The Fonz proud.
+Mahomes connected with Kelce for three touchdowns — including the go-ahead score with 31 seconds remaining — as the Kansas City Chiefs rallied past the Los Angeles Chargers 30-27 on Sunday night to stay atop the AFC.

 Followers